 This fact sheet answers frequently asked questions about the detection of Per- and Polyfluoroalkyl Substances (PFAS) in drinking water.
-It includes information about a new drinking water Health Advisory (HA) guideline for PFAS issued by the Massachusetts Department of Environmental Protection (MassDEP) in June 2018.
+It includes information about a drinking water guideline for PFAS established by the Massachusetts Department of Environmental Protection (MassDEP) in January 2020.

 What are PFAS?